How Many Misdemeanors Make a Felony?

 Under the state of Kansas criminal law, a person arrested for a criminal offense will have their charges categorized as either a felony or a misdemeanor.
-With each of those categories, there are sub-classifications which under the misdemeanor category, they are basic and simple.
+With each of those categories, there are sub-classifications under the misdemeanor category.

 In the misdemeanor classification, the state of Kansas has them divided into the three subclassifications as follows: